-My husband and I always lived in high rise condos which meant we didn’t have trick or treaters.
+My hub and I always lived in high rise condos together which meant we didn’t have trick or treaters.
 So for our first Halloween in Minneapolis, I was very excited for the opportunity to hand out candy.
 I wanted to make sure I had enough (I bought 200+ pieces of candy) so I asked the neighbor how many trick or treaters came to our block.
 He told me only 20 kids.
 Ok, so I had enough candy.
 By the next Halloween my daughter was a toddler and my “parenting conscience” had started to develop.
 I decided that we were not going to give out candy because I was going to be socially responsible.
 I bought tiny containers of play dough instead.
 My hub just about died when he found out we were giving out play dough on Halloween night.
 He was certain that our house would get egged because kids didn’t want something practical, they wanted C-A-N-D-Y. Luckily for us, our house did not get egged.
 Nowadays, we have more than 20 trick or treaters and yes, we ONLY give out candy.

 I bought these cute cups last year from Kiddywampus at half price because I envisioned some thoughtful pinches for the teachers for Halloween.
 I thought I would fill them up with something sweet.
 But over the summer, I found these candles at Dollar Tree and thought it was a cute way to give something sweet without it being edible.
 We all know that Halloween marks the beginning of the sugar frenzy and continues all the way until January 1st.
 Halloween candy, pies from Thanksgiving, Advent Calendars, Christmas cookies, cakes - wow, my teeth hurt just listing all these wonderful traditions.
 Halloween is the first holiday of the school year - so let the thoughtful pinches begin!